johannesschrott/404-music-not-found/README.md

 ## Tempo Estimation

 Our Tempo estimation is based on auto-correlation.
-We auto-correlate the whole sample of the track then do some peak picking.
-TO BE DESCRIBED IN MORE DETAIL
+The result of the auto-correlation of the onset-times shows periodicity, but it is not directly delivering beats per minute, instead it shows the lag / the offset between the onsets.
+We auto-correlate the whole sample of the track, crop it according to the lag of the highest possible tempo (= 200 bpm) and the lowest possible tempo (= 60bpm).
+Within this range we identify the indices of the two global maxima (= the highest and second-highest peak of the auto-correlated track).
+Using known information about window-size and hop-size, we convert these indices to beats per minute.

 ## Beat Detection

 The third function, beat detection, is based on the first two functions, onset detection (= feature extraction) and tempo estimation (= periodicity estimation).
 We would classify it as a histogram-based beat tracker.

-The estimated tempo is taken and the and the ideal duration between two beats is computed.
+The lower one of the estimated tempos is taken and the and the ideal duration between two beats is computed.

 The first beat is determined by looking at the spectral difference values of the onsets.
 The first local maxima of the onsets (with respect to the spectral difference value) is taken as the first beat.
 Further beats are calculated